-According to experts, dentures should last an average of 5 to 10 years.
+According to experts, dentures last an average of 5 to 10 years.
 However, proper care and maintenance may increase the lifespan of your dentures.

 If you wear dentures, the team at Legacy Dental recommends that you visit at least once per year.
 The American Dental Association recommends that you periodically check your dentures for damage as well because broken dentures can cause gum, nerve, or tooth infection.